graphile/migrate/README.md

 ALTER TYPE user_role ADD VALUE IF NOT EXISTS 'Admin';
 ```

+**IMPORTANT**: `pg` always runs multi-statement queries in a pseudo-transaction, so `--! no-transaction` migrations must contain exactly one statement.
+You might be able to work around this with a `DO $$` block?
+(If this works, please send a PR to this paragraph.)

 ## TODO:

 - [ ] Use a proper CLI parsing library